I-Festus/World_Population_Analysis/README.md

 # World Population Analysis (2001-2022)

+### Leveraging Python to Analyze and Visualize Global Population Trends Over 16 Years for Informed Insights into Population Dynamics

 ![image](https://github.com/user-attachments/assets/005477c5-0017-446a-9de3-91b0d88a02ec)

 This project examines global population trends using Python for data analysis and visualization.
 With a dataset spanning 16 years, it provides valuable insights into population dynamics across various countries and regions.